research-software-directory/research-software-directory/README.md

 docker-compose up --build
 ```

-Goto [https://localhost](https://localhost) to see the Research Software Directory website.
+Goto [https://localhost](https://localhost) (disregard certificate warning) to see the Research Software Directory website.
 Bringing the website up like this you can read all non-authenticated pages, but not edit software or have automatic updates.
 To bring up the website with all bells & whistles read on in the next chapters.

 ## Try it out locally